kdex/chi/README.md

 let a = 3;
 ```
 ### Types
 Chi supports static typing.
 If no type is specified, a type will be inferred.
-Mathematical operations where the operands are of different numeric type will produce a result in the number type with the greater domain.
+Mathematical operations where the operands are of different numeric types will produce a result in the number type with the greater domain.
 The set of types currently consists of:
 - `i8`
 - `i16`
 - `i32`